 "We Are Speaking of Jewish Survival": The Emergence of the Jewish Defense League

-The goal of my thesis is to understand why the Jewish Defense League (JDL) emerged in 1968 as a Jewish militant group in Brooklyn, New York.
-This thesis contributes to the existing scholarship on Jewish extremism by examining the factors that combined to pave the way for the formation and success of the JDL from 1968 to 1972.
+The goal of my thesis was to understand why the Jewish Defense League (JDL) emerged in 1968 as a Jewish militant group in Brooklyn, New York.
+This thesis contributed to the existing scholarship on Jewish extremism by examining the factors that combined to pave the way for the formation and success of the JDL from 1968 to 1972.

 I point to four factors that led to the emergence of the JDL: an individual named Rabbi Meir Kahane, a local conflict between Blacks and Jews in the Ocean Hill-Brownsville Crisis of 1968, narratives of Jewish weakness and strength, and the fight to allow freedom of immigration for Soviet Jewry.
 Above all, the JDL believed that America in 1968 was a time of crisis for American Jews and they saw their group as filling a dire need in the American Jewish community: going at any length necessary to fight for Jewish survival.